Doctor insights on:

 - Heart attack from low magnesium and potassium heart murmur mvp

 - Potassium chloride heart attack

 - Low potassium levels panic attack

-- Can low potassium cause heart palpitations?
+- Does potassium chloride cause painful heart attack?

 - Can low potassium cause rapid heart rate?

 - Dangerously low magnesium and potassium heart murmur mvp

 - Heart attack dangerously low magnesium and potassium heart murmur mvp